BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 Added 4 beans.
 I now have 7 beans.
 ```

-If a variable needs to be accessed from another translation unit (from another source file) the keyword `extern` would be used in p
+If a variable needs to be accessed from another translation unit (from another source file) the keyword `extern` would be used in place of `static`.
+Otherwise, they are functionally identical.

+#### Local Static Variables

+Static variables declared within a function are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjYyNzA1NDcsLTE4NTM2NzI4MjUsMT
+eyJoaXN0b3J5IjpbLTE1NjYzMjc4ODcsLTE4NTM2NzI4MjUsMT
 MwMzg2MDE2MywtNjA2NjA5NTM5LDg0ODg3ODQ0OSwtNTU0NzQ2
 NjIwLC01NjAxOTY2NjcsLTE2ODMxNDg2NzYsMjAzNDk1NzQ2OC
 wtMTE1NjQ1OTAzNywtMTYyMjU1MDI5NSwzODA4OTcwNDQsMTYz